EchelonX-Ray/ttygraphics/README.md

 the necessary calls to the kernel, to recover the TTY when this happened.
 The TTY failed in such
 a way as to no long even accept Ctrl+Alt+F[x] commands to change TTYs to one that worked.
 I am
 including a supplementary program source file that you can build and run to try to do this for you
 should you encounter the same problem.
-To run it, would will probably have to have an alternative interface
+To run it, you will probably have to have an alternative interface
 available, like SSH.
 The file is called: "fix_my_tty.c".
 GCC should compile it without any addtional
 options.